-You also need to make sure the coop has ventilation so the ammonia gas doesn’t build up from their poop causing damage to their lungs.
-The ventilation helps cut down on the moisture from poop, otherwise that moisture could cause the chickens combs and wattles to freeze by condensing on their them.
+You also need to make sure the coop has ventilation, so the ammonia gas doesn’t build up from their poop, causing damage to their lungs.
+The ventilation helps cut down on the moisture from poop.
+Otherwise, that moisture could cause the chicken’s combs and wattles to freeze by condensing on them.

 Can Chickens Survive Without A Heat Lamp?

 Yes.
 They don’t need the extra heat because they have their own heater: their feathers.
 They have two different types of feathers, the contour feathers, the firm ones on the outside, and the downy feathers, which are the soft fluffy ones on the inside.

 The downy feathers are the ones closest to the skin and trap the air and keep them warm.